SignRequest/signrequest-Node-example/readme.md

 ### Quickly Create Document and Sign Request:

+quicklycreate.js

 To send a request to the "/signrequest-quick-create/" endpoint, which incorporates both previous endpoints in one.
 You can use "quicklycreate.js" file.

 For more info, check the documentation: https://signrequest.com/api/v1/docs/#tag/signrequest-quick-create

+### Cancel Sign Request

+cancelsr.js

+To cancel a sign request, send a POST request to ```/signrequests/uuid/cancel_signrequest/``` including the sign request's uuid.

+### Resend Sign Request

+resendsr.js

+To resend the email of a sign request, send a POST request to ```/signrequests/uuid/resend_signrequest_email/``` including the sign request's uuid.